kiako-dev/Lua-Nomic/THESIS.md

 Alright, now for some egregiously long code for submitting, voting, and resolving.
 Starting with submitting, we're doing four things here:
 - We're attempting to precompile the submitted code, since if it doesn't compile it's a waste of time to vote,
 - We're creating the proposal and appending it to our `Proposals` list,
-- We're printing out that the proposal was submitted, and
+- We're outputting that the proposal was submitted, and
 - We're returning the ID right away, so that our interface can allow players to vote without a second thought.
 ```lua
 function Proposals.submit(title, code, comment)